Not fully written yet.

 Firehose events are encoded using the Concise Binary Object Representation (CBOR), a relatively straightforward binary data format.
 Think of it as “JSON, but with bytes”.
 Or close enough.

 But the firehose doesn’t use vanilla CBOR.
-Instead, it uses a restrictive subset of CBOR called DAG-CBOR that implements the Interplanetary Linked Data (IPLD) data model.
+Instead, it uses a restrictive subset of CBOR called DAG-CBOR that implements the ATProto data model, a variant of the Interplanetary Linked Data (IPLD) data model.

 That’s a mouthful!
 In practice, the use of a CBOR subset means we can write fewer lines of Python code to decode Firehose events.
 We can mostly ignore the IPLD data model.